-That said, most nuclear-armed states don't need proof.
-The Pakistanis, looking at the Cold War in Europe, believe they can use their nuclear weapons to deter and a neutralize any Indian conventional or nuclear attack, as the United States claimed it used its nuclear weapons to deter the Soviets.43 The Russians, meanwhile, believe that they can counter NATO conventional forces with Russian nuclear systems and can intimidate those opposing their wishes in the "Near Abroad."
+Russians, meanwhile, believe that they can counter NATO conventional forces with Russian nuclear systems and can intimidate those opposing their wishes in the "Near Abroad."
 They even argue that early use of their nuclear weapons might quickly end conventional military crises.44 Finally, Chinese military writing suggests that the threat of nuclear use might help China impose its will in the Western Pacific and the North Koreans subscribe to similar thinking regarding their nuclear arsenal's powers over South Korea, Japan and the United States.

 Given these countries' views, some analysts are now wary of overselling the strategic "stability" nuclear forces might instill.45 It is one thing, they argue, to make American and Russian forces less vulnerable to first strikes.
-It is another to presume that these forces are perfectly invulnerable.
-If this were true, they note, it would never make sense for either side to threaten the use of nuclear weapons against one another.
-If, on the other hand, Moscow or other nuclear-armed adversaries presumed that the United States would never want to strike first, the deterrence value of U.S. forces against a possible Russian strike might vanish.46
+It is another to presume that these forces are perfectly invulnerable or that they would never be used first by anyone.
+Alternatively, if Moscow or other nuclear-armed adversaries presumed the United States would never want to strike first, the deterrence value of U.S. forces against hostile nuclear strikes would vanish.46